sorjef/data-gov-ua-analytics/app/README.md

 To start job immediately after startup use `--run` option.

 ## Proxy
-The app uses [global-tunnel](https://www.npmjs.com/package/global-tunnel) package to override `http.Agent` to use proxy settings if it is needed.
+The app uses [http-proxy-agent](https://github.com/TooTallNate/node-http-proxy-agent) package to override `http.globalAgent` to use proxy settings if it is needed.
 This can be done by setting `http_proxy` environment variable.
-For any other options consult [package's doc](https://www.npmjs.com/package/global-tunnel).

 ## TODO
 * Add ability to override default options